rayxke/kiritos-classroom/site/content/sks/spring2023/english-research/portfolio.md

 - Portfolio includes primary source research articles from journals.
 - Wikipedia and search engines excluded.
 No baidu!
 No Naver!
 - Experts are selected
-- Breadth and depth of material is appropriate.
+- Breadth (minimum of 10 total sources) and depth (at least 5 of the 10 sources must be peer-reviewed academic sources) of material is appropriate.
 ### Summarization and Paraphrasing (10 pts.)
 - Annotated bibliography collection includes quality summaries in the student’s own words that demonstrates comprehension.
 - Attempts are made to define technical words